saraozn/tp/docs/UserGuide.md

 Examples:
 *  `editprop 1 p/91234567 a/43 Clementi Avenue 3 #03-543` Edits the phone number and address of the 1st property to be `91234567` and `43 Clementi Avenue 3 #03-543` respectively.
-*  `editprop 2 n/Skyview t/` Edits the name of the 2nd property to be `Skyview` and clears all existing tags.
+*  `editprop 2 n/Skyview c/` Edits the name of the 2nd property to be `Skyview` and clears all existing characteristics.

 ### Find Commands